Democrats' war plan: Target 50 million voters

 The party has traditionally been focused on presidential elections, leaving the bulk of the work in midterm elections to the party's House, Senate, gubernatorial and state legislative campaign arms.
 But Perez, who took over about a year ago, vowed the national party would begin doing year-round organizing.

-The DNC may have some catching up to do with its counterpart in the Republican National Committee, whose strong fundraising allowed the organization to make 11 million voter contacts in 2017 and deploy teams to at least 22 states, as of last month, according to a spokesperson.
+The DNC may have some catching up to do with its counterpart, as strong fundraising by the Republican National Committee allowed it to make 11 million voter contacts in 2017 and deploy teams to at least 22 states, as of last month, according to a spokesperson.

-Note: CORRECTION (Feb.
-28, 2018, 10:30 a.m.
-ET): A previous version of this article misspelled the first name of the 44th president of the United States.
-He is Barack Obama, not Barak.